asyncapi/learning-paths/100-level-AsyncAPI-Intro/step3.md

        channel:
          $ref: '#/channels/capuccinovaMessage'
    ```

 3. **Launch the Protocol**: Save your work (`Ctrl + O`, `Enter`, `Ctrl + X`).

 #### Epilogue: The Symphony of the Stars

 After each chapter, use **AsyncAPI Studio** to validate Chan's YAML documents, ensuring seamless communication with Eve and the new connection to Capuccinova.
 Your dedication and skills have not only kept a friendship alive across galaxies but also opened new interstellar pathways.
 The universe feels more connected thanks to your expertise in crafting these cosmic AsyncAPI communications.

-#### Review and Intergalactic Comparison:
+#### Review and Intergalactic Comparison

-Compare your final AsyncAPI documents with Chan's original ideas to understand different communication strategies in the cosmos and solidify your understanding of AsyncAPI.
+Compare your final AsyncAPI documents with Chan's original ideas to understand different communication strategies in the cosmos and review your understanding of AsyncAPI.